koibots8230/Newbie-Orientation/exercises/Odometry.md

 **Rotation 2d**

 This is simply the yaw rotation that the gyroscope is currently reporting.
-If you need a refresher on which one pitch is, here's a diagram:
+If you need a refresher on what yaw is, here's a diagram:

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRHRw7O9wdp_pFfY-2tVcWOFlnW5wcUXgnAbq9C6QwGsosnqZU6t5eLlQukgFNDCLAQ32I:https://upload.wikimedia.org/wikipedia/commons/f/fa/6DOF_en.jpg&usqp=CAU" height="175">